JamesSkemp/words/content/post/france-delivers-nuclear-threat.md

 +++
-title = "France delivers nuclear threat" summary = "If terrorists are everywhere, can you use large-force weapons (like bombs) against them?" draft = false comments = true date = "2006-01-20T08:15:00-06:00"
+title = "France delivers nuclear threat" description = "If terrorists are everywhere, can you use large-force weapons (like bombs) against them?" draft = false comments = true date = "2006-01-20T08:15:00-06:00"